 E-Fund qualifies and co-invests with investors that are not qualified under or otherwise do not prefer Government and Private Matching Co-Investment Model.
 Such Co-Investment Partners include institutional investors such as corporate venture capital (VC) or firms with formal VC fund structure including General Partners (GP)/Limited Partners (LP) partnership arrangement, family offices and corporate entities.
 E-Fund’s direct investment into Start-ups is intended to be matched by such Co-Investment Partners.

 HKUST-Initiated Investment Model is a model stressing “provision of support” to HKUST start-up companies at an earlier stage in comparison to those under Co-Investment Model, while aiming for a sensible long-term investment return in order to sustain E-Fund and its continuing future objectives.

 E-Fund takes its own initiative to invest into Start-ups without Co-Investment Partners.
 Such Start-ups could be very early-staged companies that may not be the focus of typical Co-Investment Partners.
 Alternatively, donors, who support entrepreneurship in innovation and technology, may be interested in supporting such Start-ups as a reason rather than for an investment return.

-E-Fund performs due diligence with the support of HKUST’s Technology Transfer Center (TTC) and intends to adopt investment terms and conditions customary to HKUST.
+E-Fund performs due diligence with the support of HKUST’s Office of Knowledge Transfer (OKT) and intends to adopt investment terms and conditions customary to HKUST.
 E-Fund’s initial investment in each Start-up is limited to a maximum amount of HK$1M.